meettyj/Tobacco-on-Twitter/log.md

 - Paper: 0.82 in F1, 0.84 in AUC
 - Reconstructed model in Testing set:  0.87 in F1, 0.86 in AUC

+P.S.
+We can get almost 1 F1 score and AUC score by directly testing performance of initial model (LR) on whole dataset before re-training, which is useless since it was trained on whole dataset.
+Just for recording.

 ## First Person Level

 ### LR
 - Paper: 0.76 in F1, 0.70 in AUC
 - Reconstructed model in Testing set:  0.79 in F1, 0.74 in AUC